sonos/torch-to-nnef/docs/contributing/internal_design.md

 [Adding a new operator](./add_new_aten_op.md) is a rather simple process as long as the 2 engines (PyTorch and the inference target) share similar operator to composes.
 But since there is [so much operators](./supported_operators.md) in `PyTorch` there is a lot of mapping to do.
-In some case when there is too much discrepency between the engines it may be worth proposing to reify the operation in the targeted inference engine.
+In some case when there is too much discrepancy between the engines it may be worth proposing to reify the operation in the targeted inference engine.

 ## 5. NNEF dump